rojkov/taskqueue/docs/configuration.rst

     [worker_worker2_group1]
-    group1_specific_option = only the instances in group1 of worker2 type will get this option common_option = this overrides the value set in the section workers
+    group1_specific_option = only the instances in group1 of worker2 type will get this option common_option = this overrides the value set in the section taskqueue

 Effective worker settings are available in the attribute :attr:`BaseWorker.settings`.